Tuesday, June 30, 2026

 Millicent Browning was not going to boarding school.

-“Absolutely not,” Mother had assured her the first morning of summer holiday, after Millie had been promoted from primary school, as the family sat at breakfast.
+“Absolutely not,” Mother had assured her the first morning of summer holiday, after Millie had been promoted from primary school, as the family was sat at breakfast.
 “They’re horrid places full of cliques and gossip and mean-spirited pranks.
 I wouldn’t wish one on any of my children, even if we could afford it.”
 Mother was a beautiful red Kougra lady who seemed to have a natural grace about her.
 She also wore a necklace of fangs given to her by the Werelupes, for helping them on an adventure.
 Truly she was not a woman to be trifled with.

 Yeah, with Oak's characterization in this comic, I don't think he wants to make a Pokedex just to collect information on Pokémon.